 Tom has 35 years as an electronic engineer and manager for the US Navy, took the Master Gardener training and was asked to work at a local large retail garden center which he then managed for five years.
-Since then, he taught greenhouse use for his city adult recreation program and built his own home, including a 7 X 24’ greenhouse.
-He has been married to Sherron for 54 years and they raised three successful daughters, have eight grandkids and a great granddaughter.
+Since then, he taught greenhouse use for his city adult recreation program and built his own home, including a 7 X 28’ greenhouse.
+He has been married to Sherron for 59 years and they raised three successful daughters, have eight grandkids and four great-grandkids.
 Tom enjoys growing using hydroponics techniques and the many container and in-ground plantings.
 He is a 2000 hour instrument-rated private pilot but now he and Sherron enjoy travel by car and airline and have cruised 25 times so far.

 Retired in 2011.
 Technical degree in electrical / electronics.